 Is it a big deal to lose a tooth?
 Well, you can’t die from it, but missing just one tooth will allow other teeth to shift or move.
 This is not good, as you will not absorb as much nutrition from your food as with a full set of teeth.
 Other problems can result as well – chewing may become more difficult so softer, high-calorie foods may be favored that can add unwanted weight.
 Your speech may not be as clear as with a full set of teeth, and your face can take on a “sunken” look, which makes you look older than your age.
 Dental implants can replace one or many missing teeth.
 They look natural and function just like a real tooth.
 Even a dentist would have to look very closely to tell the difference.

 We can help arrest your gum disease and bring your smile back to health.
-If you’ve been noticing soreness, pain, or anything else making your teeth and mouth uncomfortable, don’t hesitate to give us a call and schedule an appointment.
-Reach out to our office today by calling 262-567-4466 at your earliest convenience!
+We want you to enjoy a healthy and pain-free mouth, so don’t hesitate to give us a call and schedule an appointment.
+Reach out to our office by calling 262-567-4466 at your earliest convenience!